-You can also visit one of our partner sites.
-Like the ExploraDome, these facilities represent the first school planetariums of their kind in the world; scaling real data, in real-time, from the earth to the edge of the observable universe.
+Please feel free to explore similar planetariums on our partner sites located below.
+Like the ExploraDome, these facilities represent the first school planetariums of their kind in the world; scaling real data continuously from the earth to the edge of the observable universe.
 Learn more about these fine facilities:

 Jackson Middle School Observatory - Champlin, MN